SoftwareAG/c8y-docs/content/change-logs/device-management/opcua-10-20-42-0-opcua-gateway-scan-retry.md

 ticket: DM-2992
 version: 10.20.42.0
 ---
-Issue that caused ignoring of OPCUA gateway property that contains the count of retries for the node scan ( gateway.scanAddressSpace.retries) is resolved.
+Issue that caused ignore of OPC UA device gateway property that contains the count of retries for the node scan (`gateway.scanAddressSpace.retries`) is resolved.
-New OPCUA gateway property is added that allows to configure pause length between retries (gateway.scanAddressSpace.pauseMillisForRetry) during address space scan
+New OPC UA device gateway property is added that allows to configure pause length between retries (`gateway.scanAddressSpace.pauseMillisForRetry`) during address space scan.